cloud-carbon-footprint/cloud-carbon-footprint/CONTRIBUTING.md

 ## Continuous Integration Pipeline 🔁

-We use Github Actions for our CI pipeline.
+We use GitHub Actions for our CI pipeline.
 [Link to pipeline](https://github.com/cloud-carbon-footprint/cloud-carbon-footprint/actions/workflows/ci.yml).

-You can learn more about Github Actions in the [Github Actions Documentation](https://docs.github.com/en/actions)
+You can learn more about GitHub Actions in the [Github Actions Documentation](https://docs.github.com/en/actions)

 ---

 ## Approval for Production

-When pushing up, Github Actions will automatically go through the steps of deploying to staging as long as all tests and linting past.
+When pushing up, GitHub Actions will automatically go through the steps of deploying to staging as long as all tests and linting past.

-To deploy to production, go to Github Actions and view the CI workflow to deploy.
+To deploy to production, go to GitHub Actions and view the CI workflow to deploy.
 It is a manual approval, therefore if it is ready to be pushed into production, click on "Review deployments", select production, then approve the deployment.

 ---